Bio From Third Avenue Funds

-Martin J. Whitman, Founder and Portfolio Manager at Third Avenue Funds, a family of Value Mutual Funds.
+Martin J. Whitman, is the Founder of Third Avenue Funds, a family of Value Mutual Funds.
 Martin Whitman is a veteran value investor with a long, distinguished history as a control investor.
 He has successfully identified value in securities for more than 50 years.

-Mr. Whitman founded the predecessor firms to Third Avenue Funds in 1986 and M.J.
+Marty Whitman founded the predecessor firms to Third Avenue Funds in 1986 and M.J.
 Whitman LLC, a full-service broker-dealer affiliated with Third Avenue Management, in 1974.
-He co-manages the flagship Third Avenue Value Fund, which he has managed since its inception in 1990, and the Third Avenue Value Fund (UCITS).

 Mr. Whitman is an honorary member of the Board of Trustees of Syracuse University.
 He also serves on the Board of the Institute for National Security Studies, an external institute of Tel Aviv University.